drubinstein/pokerl/content/docs/chapter-3/metrics/index.md

 </div>

 We also kept track of the current party all agents had.
 The party table provided information that would only otherwise have by measuring gift Pokémon event completion.
-It also sometimes showed some fun scenarios.
+It also sometimes showed some cool gameplay occurrences:

 <div style="text-align: center;">